python-boltons/metaman/docs/source/index.rst

 Welcome to metaman's documentation!
 ===================================

+metadata manager (METAMAN)...
 Makes use of Python's dynamic nature to inspect a program's internals.

 .. toctree::
    :maxdepth: -1